 Keynes’s General Theory

-John Maynard Keynes wrote his most important works, Treatise on Money (1930) and his most famous work, The General Theory of Employment, Interest and Money (1936), around the time of the Great Depression.
+John Maynard Keynes wrote A Treatise on Money (1930) and his most famous work, The General Theory of Employment, Interest and Money (1936), around the time of the Great Depression.
 During the Great Depression, many economists and politicians looked for answers to solve the disturbing output declines and unemployment increases.
-His economic views led our government to pass the Employment Act of 1946, which established the Council of Economic Advisors and made the federal government responsible to intervene in the economy when necessary.
+His economic views led our government to pass the Employment Act of 1946, which established the Council of Economic Advisers and made the federal government responsible to intervene in the economy when necessary.

 The classical economists, whose thoughts were widely accepted in Western economies before the 1920s, and whose theories have recently gained support again, believed that economic downturns can best be solved by leaving the economy alone and letting private market forces correct the problems.
 A self-correcting mechanism (Adam Smith’s “invisible hand”) is in place, which allows for only minimal government involvement in the economy.
 The classical economists base their conclusions on assumptions that in a free market, wages, prices, and interest rates are flexible and adjust according to demand and supply of products, labor and other resources, and money in circulation.